jakobjpeters/PAndQ.jl/docs/src/tutorials/sudoku.md

 ## Finding a Solution

 Given a proposition, [`valuations`](@ref) that result in a true interpretation can be found using the [`solutions`](@ref) function.
 Since the encoding does not specify any initial values of the cells, there will be many possible solutions to the proposition.
-Each solution contains 729 assignments of a [`Constant`](@ref PAndQ.Constant) to a `Bool`, which makes sense because the 9x9 grid has 81 cells and each cell contains one of 9 possible numbers.
+Each solution contains 729 assignments of a constant to a `Bool`, which makes sense because the 9x9 grid has 81 cells and each cell contains one of 9 possible numbers.

 ```@repl 1
 first_solution(p) = collect(first(solutions(p)));
 solution = first_solution(rules)
 ```

-The assignments from a `Constant` to `true` correspond to cells that contain the given numbers.
+The assignments from a constant to `true` correspond to cells that contain the given numbers.
 There are 81 such constants, with each [`value`](@ref) corresponding to a cell in the grid.

 ```@repl 1
 extract(solution) = map(something ∘ value ∘ first, filter(last, solution));